okbob/plpgsql_check/README.md

 I founded this project, because I wanted to publish the code I wrote in the last two years, when I tried to write enhanced checking for PostgreSQL upstream.
-It was not fully successful - integration into upstream requires some larger plpgsql refactoring - probably it will not be done in next two years (now is Dec 2013).
+It was not fully successful - integration into upstream requires some larger plpgsql refactoring - probably it will not be done in next years (now is Dec 2013).
 But written code is fully functional and can be used in production (and it is used in production).
 So, I created this extension to be available for all plpgsql developers.